lukehsiao/BYU_Bomberman/README.md

       our ground straps did not work properly when placed on a wrist or arm compared to the sweat-gland-dense palm.
 This is a issue we must resolve so that regardless of skin type, the grounding works.
+    ● Make sure the monitor is set to the correct input.
+It's default is VGA rather than DVI.

 ------------------------------------------------------------------------------------
 FUTURE UPGRADES: